 TomTom begins supporting MapLibre with $10,000 donation

-Earlier this week, TomTom announced its goal to build the smartest map on the planet and outlined how its new Maps Platform that will help it get there.
+Earlier this week, TomTom announced its goal to build the smartest map on the planet and outlined how its new Orbis Maps that will help it get there.
 Part of the company's new strategy involves using OpenStreetMap data and working with open-source communities.
 Today, the company officially announces that it's supporting the open-source project, MapLibre.

 TomTom is contributing $10,000 to the MapLibre project and will also begin contributing code back to the project.
 While this isn't the biggest donation MapLibre has ever received, it's an important first for TomTom.

 At present, TomTom uses the MapLibre GL JS library in its tech stack for web client-based map tile rendering.
 You can learn more about what MapLibre GL JS does here.
 But this is the first time that TomTom is supporting the project with a financial donation.

 MapLibre is an open-source map rendering engine.
 According to its website, it's “a community-governed non-profit organization that develops, maintains and promotes free, open-source software.”

 Each project under the MapLibre umbrella is part of the map visualization stack, from the raw data to the map visualization and interaction.
 It's a platform that thrives on the collective input from its community and external support such as TomTom's.

 Luke Seelenbinder, member of MapLibre's Governing Board, says, “MapLibre succeeds when the community succeeds in creating beautiful maps.
 We're thrilled to see many companies sponsor us — including TomTom.
 Each additional sponsor and contributor further enables us to continue building a healthy, welcoming community with well-maintained codebases.”

 Many well-known tech companies already use MapLibre in some of their products and actively contribute and provide resources to the project as well.
 And now TomTom is firmly on that list too.